Free Things To Do in New York

 With only 24 hours in the city, you’ll be pushed to see everything.
 This itinerary shows you the best of NYC with some window shopping thrown in.
 If you have 48 hours, head across to the Staten Island Ferry (which is free), walk along Brooklyn Bridge, and visit the 9/11 Memorial (free from 7.30 am to 9 pm).

 There is so much more of the city to see.
-If you have longer than 48 hours, we recommend the following tour companies for New York attractions and day tours.
+If you have longer than 48 hours, I recommend the following tour companies for New York attractions and day tours.
+Or you may want to just spend an evening or rainy afternoon watching a movie at the cinema.

 Get Your Guide – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including New York.
 Choose from a Statue of Liberty & Ellis Island tour, a private Manhattan walking tour, or a 9/11 Memorial & World Trade Centre tour with a museum ticket.
-There are several to choose from including a Catacombs by Candlelight tour, and a half-day photography tour, and it’s really simple to use.
+Some of the tours require a minimum of 2 people but there are several to book as a solo including a Catacombs by Candlelight tour, and a half-day photography tour, and it’s really simple to use.
 Just check the reviews, price and availability then book online.
-Read my Get Your Guide review or click the link below for all their tours.
+Read my Get Your Guide review or click the link below for all their tours. * Check all New York Get Your Guide tours, prices and availability

 Viator Tours – Viator are similar to Get Your Guide.
 They are an American company and a tour platform with more than 345,000 tours and worldwide activities.
 Choose from a skip-the-line ticket for the Empire State Building, a One World Observatory ticket, or a guided one day sightseeing tour.
 You can even take a Manhattan Sky Tour on a helicopter flight.
 Read my Viator review or click the link for all their tours.